Jugen/jk-web/README.md

 # JK-Faces
-No suffering from JSF new projects any more , create new production-ready JSF projects with zero-configurations.
+No suffering from JSF projects any more, create new production-ready web and database driven application using JSF and JDBC zero-configurations.

 #Usage
 1- Create new maven  project with `war` as packaging type.
-2- Add JK-DB dependency to your `pom.xml` inside the dependencies sections
+2- Add JK-Faces dependency to your `pom.xml` inside the dependencies sections

 		<dependency>
 			<groupId>com.jalalkiswani</groupId>